PORTLAND:

-Covering eight acres in Washington Park, Oregon Vietnam Veterans Living Memorial opened on Veterans Day in 1987.
-It is perhaps the most singularly beautiful war memorial in the state of Oregon, providing solace to thousands of Vietnam War veterans and their families and Oregonians each year.
-Designed by Doug Macy, the brilliant Portland landscape architect, this Memorial’s concept and history are equally important and inspiring.
+Covering eight acres in the Hoyt Arboretum area of Washington Park, Oregon Vietnam Veterans Living Memorial opened on Veterans Day in 1987.
+It is perhaps the most singularly beautiful war memorial in the state of Oregon, providing solace to thousands of

 Willamette National Cemetery Service